pedrogengo/MLChallenge/README.md

 |   +-- lambda_predict.dockerfile: Dockerfile with the application that we will deploy in Lambda Container
 +-- infra
 |   +-- infra.yaml: IaaC contaning all resources required for our application
++-- model_training
+|   +-- data.json: Data generate by crawler
+|   +-- model_appearance.joblib: Model artifact used to predict
+|   +-- model_training.ipynb: Notebook used to train and save the model
 +-- README.md
 ```

 ## Assumptions

-- The depth of crawler search was defined as 5.
+- The depth of crawler search was defined as 3.
 You can change this at infra.yaml (inside the BatchEvent Resource);
 - I used only a few link to create the database because I don't want to be charged by AWS and DynamoDB has a limit of throughput of 5 in the free-tier (for read and write);
+- After crawler finished, I used the export to S3 function of DynamoDB and downloaded the daata to train the model in my local machine.

 ## Configuring in your account